Saturday, July 5, 2025

 Becoming your best self isn’t always loud.
 It doesn’t come with fireworks or applause.

-Sometimes, it’s in the quietest shifts, the tiny inner wins, the calm “no,” or the moment you walk away from what you once begged for.
+Sometimes, it’s in the quietest shifts, the tiny inner wins, the calm “no”, or the moment you walk away from what you once begged for.

 I remember when I first started university, I thought leveling up meant dressing better, posting more, or being louder in rooms.

-But growth surprised me.
 It wasn’t flashy.
 It was subtle.
-Invisible, even.
+Invisible.
+Even.

 And yet, looking back, those tiny moments were proof that I was slowly becoming someone I’d be proud to know.